Operation Phantom Strike: Operation Marne Husky

 On 15 August 2007, Operation Marne Husky was launched.
 It targeted insurgents in the Tigris River Valley who had been forced to withdraw from safe havens in Arab Jabour and Salman Pak by previous operations.
 The operation involved a series of air assaults across the southern Baghdad Belts because the canals and irrigation in the area limited Coalition mobility.
 Seven air assaults were launched by soldiers from the 4th BCT/25th Infantry Division and pilots from the 3rd Combat Aviation Brigade of the 3rd Infantry Division.
 80 insurgents were captured and 43 killed as a result of this operation, which also saw the first sustainable Concerned Local Citizen movements south of Baghdad.
 In September 2007, Marne Husky evolved into Operation Marne Torch II.

 Operation Marne Torch II

 This operation involved the continued development and support of the Concerned Local Citizen groups by the Coalition forces, particularly the 2nd Heavy Brigade Combat Team (HBCT) of the 3rd Infantry Division.
-A force of between 700 and 1000 men was raised which enabled the Coalition forces to target al Qaida in Iraq with greater precision.
+A force of between 700 and 1000 men was raised which enabled the Coalition forces to target Islamic State in Iraq with greater precision.
 Approximately 250 ISI operatives were killed or captured during the operation, including 6 high-valued targets.
 Marne Torch II was followed in mid-October by Operation Marne Anvil.